1 dead after car crashes into Pepsi truck on I-95 in Cumberland County

-CUMBERLAND COUNTY, NC (WTVD) --At least one person is dead after a fatal crash on I-95 in Cumberland County Friday morning.
+CUMBERLAND COUNTY, NC (WTVD) --A woman is dead after a fatal crash on I-95 in Cumberland County Friday morning.

-According to ABC11 crews on the scene, just before 7:30 a.m., a driver was headed south on I-95 when he or she crossed the median and crashed into a Pepsi truck.
+According to ABC11 crews on the scene, just before 7:30 a.m., the woman was driving a Toyota south I-95 when he or she crossed the median and crashed into a Pepsi truck.

-Authorities have yet to release the person's identity.
+Authorities have yet to release the person's identity; however, they said she is from Alabama.

 ABC11 is working to learn the status of the other driver.